911±¬ÁĎÍř

 22) Auditorium Building

-Conceived as a permanent haven for Chicago's operatic, symphonic, and cultural events, the building's visionary design included vast, multi-use commercial spaces, a 400-room hotel, and rental offices to balance potential deficits from operating the colossal theater.
-It stood as a monumental civic achievement; however, within just a decade, the building had fallen into disrepair, with its lowest point marked by a transformation into a recreational center for soldiers who ingeniously repurposed the stage as a makeshift bowling alley.
+The plan was to create a home for Chicago’s cultural elite—opera, symphony, high society, and all that jazz—while sneaking in a 400-room hotel, office space, and retail to pay the bills.
+Grand idea!
+Sadly, within ten years, the glam had faded, and the building went from high notes straight into disrepair, with its lowest point marked by a transformation into a recreational center for soldiers who ingeniously repurposed the stage as a makeshift bowling alley.

 Walking Tours in Chicago, Illinois